Back to JournalLifestyle Tips

 10 Plastic-Free Kitchen Swaps That Are Actually Practical

 The average household throws away 185 pounds of plastic per year, and most of it comes from the kitchen.
-Going plastic-free might sound overwhelming, but you don't need to replace everything overnight.
-These 10 swaps are easy to implement and actually improve your kitchen routine.
+Transitioning away from single-use plastics doesn't require replacing everything simultaneously — these ten substitutions are designed to be genuinely practical and actually improve your daily kitchen routine.

 10 Easy Plastic-Free Swaps